-“I have found cutting down on sugar really helps with jet lag too,” says Warren Braxx, a member of Virgin Atlantic’s Cabin Crew.
+“I have found cutting down on sugar really helps with jet lag too,” says Warren Braxx, a member of Virgin Atlantic’s cabin crew.

 K – Kissers

-Lips are especially prone to sun damage because they lack melanin – the pigment that protects our skin against the sun – and men’s are especially susceptible because we don’t wear lipstick.
+Lips are especially prone to sun damage because they lack melanin – the pigment that protects skin against the sun – and men’s are especially susceptible because we don’t wear lipstick.